 Diagnosis of Bladder Control Problems (Urinary Incontinence)

-How do doctors find the cause of a bladder control problem?
+How do health care professionals find the cause of a bladder control problem?

 - what, when, and how much you drink